Teeth Grinding: 4 Remedies for Bruxism

-If you’re introverted, have problems at homes, have been taught never to say what you feel, are under a lot of pressure, can’t talk to your family openly, or feel the need to repress your emotions, you might find that you suffer from bruxism at night.
+If you’re introverted, have problems at home, have been taught to never say what you feel, can’t talk openly to your family, or feel the need to repress your emotions, you might find that you suffer from bruxism at night.

-Exam week in college, a corporate merger, or a heavy load of mentally taxing work can be combined with your every day demands to increase the occurrence of bruxism.
+Exam week in college, a corporate merger, or a heavy load of mentally taxing work, in combination with everyday demands can increase the occurrence of bruxism.

 - Toothaches, when the pressure is very strong